andothers/andothers.github.io/about.md

 ---
 layout: page
-title: About
+title:
 permalink: /about/
 ---

-# About Me

 I’m An, originally from Vietnam, now based in Canada.
-My background is in Geography and I’m passionate about storytelling through maps, photos, and writing.
+My background is in Geography, and I’m passionate about storytelling.

-In my free time, I enjoy football (Liverpool), photography with my trusty X-E1, and spending time with my wife and child.
+In my free time, I enjoy football (Liverpool), photography (with my trusty X-E1), and spending time with my wife and daughter.

-You can reach me at annguyenducthanh@gmail.com
+Salut!